simpleiot/simpleiot/docs/user/graphing.md

   |> map(fn: (r) => ({_value:r._value, _time:r._time, _field:r["node.tag.machine"] + ":" + r["node.description"]}))
 ```

-In this case we are displaying a node tag and description.
-The result is very
+In this case we are displaying the node machine tag and description.
+The result
-nice:
+is very nice:

 ![image-20240319112206573](assets/image-20240319112206573.png)